sodiptabadiabanurea/linper/README.md

 ## files
 - README.md - or not
 - linper.sh - main file; configure, then, execute on target
+- gtfobins/ - directory containing (possibly modified) snippets of code from [gtfobins](https://gtfobins.github.io/) as I am working on integrating them into the overall script

 ## basic usage
 1. Configure attackBox, attackPort, and cron in linper.sh appropiately (the only one that needs any kind of quotation marks is cron)